-Jedi is can be used with a variety of plugins and software.
+Jedi is can be used with a variety of plugins, language servers <language-servers> and other software.
 It is also possible to use Jedi in the Python shell or with IPython.

 Below you can also find a list of recipes for type hinting.